joaomiguelvieira/kNN-STUFF/README.md

 To run in only software mode, the `RUN_SW` flag must be set, and all the other flags must be unset.
 Using this mode provides timing results for the software version of the classifier running exclusively on the Processing System (PS) of the Zynq device.

 To run in only hardware mode, the `RUN_HW` flag must be set, and all the other flags must be unset.
-Using this mode provides timing results for the version of the classifier accelerated by KNNStuff.
+Using this mode provides timing results for the version of the classifier accelerated by kNN-STUFF.

 To run in both software and hardware mode, the flags `RUN_SW` and `RUN_HW` must be set, and the `DEBUG` flag must be unset.
-Using this mode provides timing results for both the software version of the classifier running exclusively on the PS of the Zynq device and the version of the classifier accelerated by KNNStuff.
-Also, the performance improvement of the classifier using the KNNStuff over the version using only the PS of the Zynq device is calculated.
+Using this mode provides timing results for both the software version of the classifier running exclusively on the PS of the Zynq device and the version of the classifier accelerated by kNN-STUFF.
+Also, the performance improvement of the classifier using the kNN-STUFF over the version using only the PS of the Zynq device is calculated.